alexrod61/ssc-2024-multiclass-prediction/README.md

 # Multiclass Prediction and Inference: A Practical Approach

-## 2024 SSC Annual Meeting in St. John's
+## Approaches To Teaching The Analysis Of Large-Scale And Complex Data

-### Approaches To Teaching The Analysis Of Large-Scale And Complex Data
+**2024 SSC Annual Meeting in St. John's"**

 **Sponsor:** Statistical Education Section